Hosea Shows Us God’s Unconditional Love

 In the Bible, many of the prophets are instructed by God to do some strange and bizarre things.
 Isaiah is a case in point.
 Perhaps the most extreme, however, is Hosea.
-In short, God tells him to marry a prostitute so that his life can become an object lesson.
+In short, God tells him to marry a prostitute so that his life can become an object lesson of God’s unconditional love.

 Imagine young Hosea coming home one day and telling his parents: “Guess what?
-God called me to go into the ministry!”
-His parents beam with pride, until a bombshell is dropped on them, “…and he told me to hook up with a whore.”
+God called me to be his prophet!”
+His parents beam with pride, until a bombshell is dropped on them, “…and he told me to hook up with a prostitute.”

 That seems so inappropriate, ill-advised, and ungodly, yet that is what God says to do—and Hosea obeys.